olpeh/olpeh.github.io/_posts/2021-03-02-js-should-be-your-last-resort.md

 ### 2. Try to Solve It with HTML + CSS

-Use CSS to apply the additional styling that is required, still keeping the semantics and accessibility in my mind.
+Use CSS to apply the additional styling or animation that is required, still keeping the semantics and accessibility in my mind.
 If some additional interactivity is required in the particular piece of UI you are building, go to step 3.

 ### 3. Use HTML + CSS + JS

 Add the minimum amount of JS required to fulfill the requirements.
 Keep in mind that something that can be solved without JS should probably be solved without JS.

 When you’re done, show your code to your colleagues and let them review it.
-Perhaps there is still something unnecessary parts in your code, that could be solved without having a client-side JS cost on your users.
+Perhaps there is still something unnecessary parts in your code, that could be solved without having a client-side JS cost for your users.

-## Silly Example
+## Simple Example

-This problem applies to almost anything in web frontend development, but here is a silly practical example to prove my point.
-Imagine you are working on a React project, and you would be working on a feature that has some UI parts that would only be visible after a certain delay, let's say after 2s.
+This problem applies to almost anything in web frontend development, but here is a simple practical example that should help me prove my point.

+Imagine you are working on a React project, and you are working on a feature that has some UI parts that should only become visible after a certain delay, let's say after 2s.

 ### Using React Hooks

-If you are used to solving your problems with React, using React Hooks, your initial solution could look something like this:
+If you are used to solving your problems with React and Hooks, your initial solution could look something like this:

 ```tsx
 const [thingVisible, setThingVisible] = useState(false);